shaniqwa/known-world-task/README.md

 2. Subscribe to updates (use the local service provided in the code as mock)

-3. On new update, calculate the house new position and move it on the map.
+3. On a new update, calculate the house new position and move it on the map.
 If the house reaches kings landing, it will stop there.

 4. Determine the winner: the first house to reach Kings Landing will fight the Lannisters.
 The house with the higher score wins.
 Display a winner alert.